GiuliaPaggini/Time-Series-Forecasting/README.md

 # On the Granularity of Data: a Comparison between Classical and Deep Learning approaches for Time Series Forecasting
 This repository contains all the supporting material I have used for my final work.
-Time series analysis is the core of the project, in particular ARMA and LSTM models are compared across three financial datasets with different granularities.
+Time series analysis is the core of the project, in particular ARIMA and LSTM models are compared across three financial datasets with different granularities.
 The structure goes as follows:

 **📈 DATA**